mzmaili/GSATechDose/README.md

 To add new articles, edit the `js/articles-simple.js` file:

-1. Follow the existing article format in the articles array
+1. Add a new article object to the `embeddedArticles` array following the existing format
 2. Include tags and categories for better organization
 3. Use the markdown-like syntax supported by the renderMarkdown function
 4. Ensure proper article IDs are used sequentially
+5. The system will automatically process the content and make it available in the navigation

 ## Development Notes